1. Evaluate your current feedback culture

 Once you’ve taken the time to evaluate your current feedback culture, it’s time to narrow down the areas you need to improve on the most.
 What is your company doing well with right now, and what needs to change?

-- Do we have a process in place to get feedback from our employees (e.g., periodic employee engagement surveys)?
+- Do we have a process in place to get feedback from our employees (e.g., employee engagement survey software)?

 - How does our performance management process work?
 Are employees receiving consistent feedback?